bsmpineda/proj127/README.md

     Brixter Sien Pineda
     Vincent Rodriguez

-The requires the following:
+The app requires the following:

     A terminal for the python code
         main.py
-    and MariaDB Command Prompt for creating the DATABASE proj127.sql
+    and MariaDB Command Prompt for creating the DATABASE project.sql

 Task Record System:
     A simplified version of a task listing app where you can list a task and put it in a category